Kastobi/ci_ms2_aggregator/README.md

 Readme was observed on GitHub.
 All links were clicked.

 A cross-browser issue was found
-  - Firefox didn't embed a specific image of an error message, even if the links were correct.
-Restart of the browser, clearing cache and reloading the page didn't solve the issue.
+  - Windows 10 Firefox didn't embed a specific image of an error message, even if the links were correct.
+Clearing cache, reloading the page and restart of the browser didn't solve the issue.

 ![Firefox missing error](/readmeAssets/readmeErrorFirefox.jpg)

-  - Chrome embeds same image
+  - Windows 10 Chrome embeds same image

 ![Chrome error](/readmeAssets/readmeErrorChrome.jpg)

+  - Manjaro Firefox & Chromium embeds, other Machine Windows 10 Firefox, Edge and Chrome embeds.

+  - Error was classified as browser-installation specific and afterwards tracked down to an Ad-blocker.
+Renaming of the File solved the issue.

 ---